PSH-ZW/psi-anaytics/Readme.md

 This project is used to flatten the hierarchical tables in openMRS(mysql DB) to an analytics DB(postgres).
 The data from the analytics DB will be used for syncing with DHIS2.

+####Program Flow
+Whenever we perform operations in Bahmni related to adding a new patient, program enrollment or creating an encounter, an event record will be created in the `event_records` table in OpenMRS DB.
+The `category` column contains the category of the event, eg patient, enrollment etc, and the `object` column contains the uuid reference of the column in the respected table.

+We have two spring batch readers(Reader.java and QueryEventBasedMrsReader.java) that reads these EventRecords and process them periodically.
+The readers read the EventRecords, then get the corresponding object we need to flatten using the uuid from the `object` column, and send them to the processors for processing them.
+Our processor classes doesn't do much currently, then just pass the data to the writer, the writer classed do most of the processing.
+Writers generate the insert queries with the data values received from procssors and insert them into the respective tables in analytics DB.
 ####DB Access
 We will be using jdbc templates for querying the DB.
 The datasources and jdbcTemplates are defined in DataSourceConfig.